 Chapter 33: Unfair Subsidies and Countervailing Duties

-Katherine Baylis Introduction The idea behind countervailing duties (CVDs) is inherently appealing.
+33 Unfair subsidies and countervailing duties Katherine Baylis Introduction The idea behind countervailing duties (CVDs) is inherently appealing.
 If a foreign competitor is being ‘unfairly’ subsidized, the importing country can mitigate against the eﬀect of that subsidy by imposing a CVD.
 The rationale appeals to the concept of fairness, and if by being available, CVD law discourages bad (distorting) behaviour by exporters, it should improve global welfare.
 However, as is the case with many trade tools, there is the potential for abuse, and many argue that CVDs, like anti-dumping (AD), are often used as purely a means to insulate one’s domestic producers from the competition of international trade.
 How does a CVD work?
 If an industry (a ﬁrm, union or trade association) believes its products are competing against unfairly subsidized imports, it can ﬁle a petition for CVDs.
 Two key components need to be determined for CVD to be imposed: ﬁrst, if there is an actionable subsidy, and second (at least for signatories of the GATT subsidies code), if the domestic industry has been injured by the subsidized imports.
 A preliminary determination is made both in terms of the existence of the subsidy and injury.
 Next, the appropriate governing body (for example, the International Trade Authority (ITA) of the Department of Commerce in the United States) makes a ﬁnal determination of whether there is a subsidy.
-Then, the government (for example, the US International Trade Commission (ITC)) determines whether the subsidies, or, in the case of the United States, the subsidized exports, have injured the...
+Then, the government (for example, the US International Trade Commission (ITC)) determines whether the subsidies, or, in the case of the United States,...

 You are not authenticated to view the full text of this chapter or article.